Alt-text on X: the AEO move most creators skip, done in voice

 Voice tool fit

-Drafting alt-text in your voice is a small enough task that it usually doesn't need tooling.
+Drafting alt-text in your style is a small enough task that it usually doesn't need tooling.
 If you're using Auden for the post itself, drafting the alt-text in the same composer is roughly free; the voice match score on alt-text is much less critical than on the main post because alt-text is short and rarely re-read.
 For the upstream audience-growth question (where alt-text is one of the small AEO-level moves that compounds for voice-first creators), the audience-quality vs audience-size math covers what to optimize for instead of follower count.
 For the broader accessibility floor that sits under alt-text (contrast, video captions, screenshot legibility, image-as-entire-message decisions), the voice-first reading of accessible images on X covers the 6-layer floor.

 Want content that actually sounds like you?